kuzzleio/sdk-javascript/doc/7/controllers/bulk/import/index.md

 | `errors` | <pre>boolean</pre>  | `true` if there is some errors with the import      |
 | `items`  | <pre>object[]</pre> | Array of object containing document import statuses |

-Each item contains the following properties:
+Each item is an object containing the action name as key and the corresponding object contain the following properties:

 | Property | Type                | Description                                         |
 | -------- | ------------------- | --------------------------------------------------- |